The Prescription Drug Misuse Education and Research (PREMIER) Center

-Controlled substance prescription drug misuse, especially opioids, has reached "crisis" levels across the United States.
-Prescription opioids specifically represent a significant public health concern, with the White House designating the issue as a National Public Health Emergency.
+Prescription drug misuse, especially opioids, has reached crisis levels across the United States.
+Prescription opioids, specifically, have been recognized as a significant public health concern, with the White House designating the issue as a National Public Health Emergency.

-In an effort to reverse the devastating effects of the controlled substance prescription misuse on families, communities and the health care system, The PREscription Drug MIsuse Education and Research (PREMIER) Center was established in December 2018.
-The Premier is first center at the University of Houston dedicated to prescription drug misuse prevention research and education.
+The PREscription Drug MIsuse Education and Research (PREMIER) Center was established in December 2018 with the goal of reversing the devastating effects of controlled substance prescription misuse on families, communities, and the health care system.
+It is the first center at the University of Houston dedicated to prescription drug misuse research and education.

-The PREMIER Center will address needs not currently being met by any other center including: leading research on controlled substance prescription medications; educating key stakeholders involved in the prescribing and dispensing prescription medications (e.g., prescribers, pharmacists, etc.); and developing patient-level educational opportunities delivered by prescribers and pharmacists.
+The PREMIER Center will address currently unmet needs, including leading research on controlled substance prescription medications, educating key stakeholders involved in the prescribing and dispensing of prescription medications (e.g., prescribers, pharmacists), and developing educational opportunities for practitioners and professional students.

-The mission of the PREMIER Center is to improve patient outcomes by providing education on safe and effective controlled substance prescription use and to serve as a catalyst for collaborative research efforts to optimize pharmacotherapy used to manage pain and substance use disorders (e.g., buprenorphine/naloxone).
+The mission of the PREMIER Center is to improve patient outcomes by providing education on safe and effective controlled substance prescription use and to serve as a catalyst for collaborative research efforts optimizing pharmacotherapy to manage pain and substance use disorders.

 The mission of The PREMIER Center will be addressed by the following goals:

 - Lead the advancement of prescription drug misuse prevention through research aimed at identifying patients with controlled substance prescription (CSP) addiction/dependence; applying appropriate methods to address the patient, providing preliminary counseling and referral of the patient to treatment, and improving the management of treatment through interprofessional collaboration of the treatment team;